Jokymon/forth-vm-sim/doc/forth.rst

 The ``CFA`` field points to a special piece of code, usually called ``DOCOL``.
 The ``PFA`` field contains a list of ``CFA``-addresses making up the words of this definition.
-The function of ``DOCOL`` is to iterate through the addresses in the ``PFA`` field and execute them one after the other.
-The last word in the word list must be an ``EXIT``.
+The function of ``DOCOL`` is to iterate through the addresses in the ``PFA`` field and execute them one by one.
+The last word in the word list must be the CFA of the ``EXIT`` word.
 This acts as a form of return statement for this colon word.